-For New Brunswick to contribute its fair share to Canada's national objectives and meet our commitment to cutting emissions 35% to 45% below 1990 by 2030, additional Government actions are required.
+For New Brunswick to contribute its fair share to Canada's national objectives and meet our commitment to cutting emissions 35% to 45% below 1990 levels by 2030, additional Government actions are required.
 These include:

-- Making climate action legally required through passage of a Climate Action Act that establishes the provincial greenhouse gas emissions reduction target of 35 to 45% below 1990 levels by 2030 and puts in place the mechanisms needed to implement the climate action plan, including carbon pricing.
+Making climate action legally required through passage of a Climate Action Act that establishes the provincial greenhouse gas emissions reduction target of 35 to 45% below 1990 levels by 2030, puts in place the mechanisms needed to implement the climate action plan, including carbon pricing and industry targets, and regulating coal phase-out from electricity.
 This legislation would require entities generating more than 10,000 tonnes of greenhouse gas emissions per year to report those emissions.
 The current reporting threshold is 50,000 tonnes.
-The change to a 10,000 tonne threshold is in line with legislated reporting requirements in Ontario, Québec and British Columbia. - 2.
+The change to a 10,000 tonne threshold is in line with legislated reporting requirements in Ontario, Québec and British Columbia.

 Establishing an economy-wide carbon pricing regime (either through a carbon levy or cap and trade and/or hybrid).
 Critical to this effort will be to coordinate implementation within the Atlantic region and potentially within New England if the province chooses a cap and trade system.
 Regardless of the system chosen, the Climate Action Act should require that revenue from the levy or the sale of allowances be invested in low-or-zero emitting investments just as Ontario and Québec have done.
-Revenue could be placed in a Green Fund (we could use the Province's Environmental Trust Fund) as Québec has done or legislation could establish investment requirement categories and keep some of the revenue within Government and to seed a Green Investment Bank as Ontario has done. - 3.
-Reforming the Energy Utilities Board to remove barriers to reducing electricity demand through mechanisms that decouple NB Power revenue from throughput or volume sales through performance-based ratemaking that includes energy efficiency and conservation performance metrics. - 4.
-Requiring lifecycle assessment of all infrastructure projects, including the impacts of climate change and more extreme weather and the implications for greenhouse gas emissions and biodiversity compared to other options to find the best available solution.
-Green infrastructure such as restoration and enhancement of natural features (e.g. wetlands, sloughs, swales, buffers) for water quality and flood/storm water mitigation should be considered alongside traditional infrastructure solutions.
+Revenue could be placed in a Green Fund (we could use the Province's Environmental Trust Fund) as Québec has done or legislation could establish investment requirement categories and keep some of the revenue within Government and to seed a Green Investment Bank as Ontario has done.

+Reforming the Energy Utilities Board to remove barriers to reducing electricity demand through mechanisms that decouple NB Power revenue from throughput or volume sales through performancebased rate-making that includes energy efficiency and conservation performance metrics.
+Requiring lifecycle assessment of all infrastructure projects, including the impacts of climate change and more extreme weather and the implications for greenhouse gas emissions and biodiversity compared to other options, to find the best available solution.
+Green infrastructure, such as restoration and enhancement of natural features (e.g. wetlands, sloughs, swales, buffers) for water quality and flood/ storm water mitigation, should be considered alongside traditional infrastructure solutions.
+The measures described here could secure the 6.5 million tonnes of greenhouse gas reductions needed but require the policy environment to be supportive.
+A provincial policy package must be implemented for our climate action plan to be successful.
+5 Including water conservation requirements in all investments in water and wastewater treatment facilities to save energy and to reduce emissions, including methane.